Foreigner (band): Farewell tour and Rock and Roll Hall of Fame induction (2022–present)

 Gramm also claimed that he had no memory of performing with Jones or other classic-era Foreigner members in 2017 and 2018, nor of an interview they did together in 2019.
 He stated that he had not spoken to or performed with Jones since 2013, when they were inducted into the Songwriters' Hall of Fame.

-In August 2024, Foreigner released a previously unreleased single titled "Turning Back the Time," which was originally written and demoed in 1996 by Jones, Gramm, and Frederiksen.
+In August 2024, Foreigner released a previously unreleased single titled "Turning Back the Time", which was originally written and demoed in 1996 by Jones, Gramm, and Frederiksen.
 Following the announcement of the band's Rock and Roll Hall of Fame induction, Jones and Frederiksen decided to revisit the track.
 The song features Gramm's original lead vocals, Jones on guitar and keyboards, Frederiksen on guitar and bass, and Frederiksen's son Evan on drums.
 No other members of Foreigner contributed to the song.
 In addition to being released as a single, "Turning Back the Time" is the title track of a compilation album released at the end of 2024.

-In March 2025, it was announced that Gramm would once again reunite with the band as a special guest singer, while Luis Maldonado handled most the lead vocals for the Latin American leg of their farewell tour in April/May.
-Hansen then announced on May 20, 2025, that he would be leaving Foreigner after the band's summer tour, to be fully replaced by current member Luis Maldonado.
+In March 2025, it was announced that Gramm would once again reunite with the band as a special guest singer, while Maldonado handled most the lead vocals for the Latin American leg of their farewell tour in April/May.
+Hansen then announced on May 20, 2025, that he would be leaving Foreigner after the band's summer tour, to be fully replaced by Maldonado.
+The band also released Spanish-language versions of "Urgent" and "I Want to Know What Love Is" (titled "Quiero Saber Si es Amor"), the latter featuring Joy Huerta.

-For the band's October-November 2025 dates in Canada, Luis Maldonado officially began his role as lead vocalist.
-During this tour, as part of promoting a musical, Geordie Brown a Canadian actor, known for originating the lead role in Jukebox Hero: The Musical, featuring the greatest hits of Foreigner, was slated to make a special appearance with the band.
+For the band's October–November 2025 dates in Canada, Maldonado officially began his role as lead vocalist.
+During this tour, as part of promoting a musical, Geordie Brown a Canadian actor, known for originating the lead role in Jukebox Hero: The Musical, featuring the greatest hits of Foreigner, made a special appearance with the band.
 His career spans theatre, film, television, and music.

+In late 2025, guitarist John Roth, best known for his work with the rock bands Black Oak Arkansas, Winger, Giant, Starship and more, announced that he would be joining Foreigner.
+The band will tour in 2026.
+No support acts were announced.

+Musical style and impact

+Foreigner are considered to be a hard rock and album-oriented rock band.
+Later releases incorporated elements of new wave and adult contemporary.
+Hence, the band's recorded catalog contains both rock anthems and sentimental ballads.
+The band members self-describe some of their songs as breakup songs, and also claim to have experimented with elements of psychedelic music and raggeaton on certain tracks.
+The band's music is known for its hooks, with AllMusic describing their first two albums as "a double shot of exceedingly catchy songs and slick production."
+Foreigner's influence has been observed in the works of American alternative rock band Soul Asylum to English-Irish boy band One Direction.

+The band's vocals are sung in the high tenor range.